 The Bodleian display will be accompanied by a lunchtime lecture at the Weston Library on 22 March.
 Curator Michael Heaney's talk is entitled What happened to the extraordinary collections of Percy Manning?

 In addition to the display at the Bodleian, there are a variety of displays and events taking place across Oxford for the public to learn more about Manning's achievements and legacy.
 The Pitt Rivers Museum is hosting a display titled Oxfordshire Folklore and Customs: Celebrating the centenary of antiquarian and folklorist Percy Manning from 20 February-8 May.
 The display will be accompanied by a special visitor trail highlighting other Manning objects on display in the Museum.
 At The Museum of Oxford, there will be a display titled Mummers, Maypoles and Milkmaids: A journey through the ritual year from 4 March-22 April.
 The Ashmolean Museum is hosting a display in summer 2017 titled Percy Manning: The keen field antiquary.

 View the full listings of Percy Manning events taking place in Oxford this spring.

 Heaney has also edited a new book entitled Percy Manning: the man who collected Oxfordshire, published in February 2017 by Archaeopress.

 Accessing the Percy Manning Archive

 With the support of the Marc Fitch Fund, the Bodleian's Percy Manning Archive has recently been catalogued in detail, making it easier for scholars to consult his fascinating collections.
-For more information, visit the Percy Manning online catalogue or view the Percy Manning posts on the Archives and Manuscripts blog.
+For more information, click here to visit the Percy Manning online catalogue or click here to go to the Percy Manning posts on the Archives and Manuscripts blog.

 For further information contact the Bodleian Press Team: email@example.com | 01865 277627